Cross-cultural differences in decision-making: Time pressure

 All individuals across cultures have cultural and personal knowledge.
 Cultural knowledge tends to reflect a large sample of life's events, whereas personal knowledge focuses more on individual or atypical experiences.
 The other distinction between cultural and personal knowledge is their accessibility.
 Day after day members of a cultural group are primed with a set of beliefs, attitudes, and behavioral patterns, which contributes to the building-up and storing of the cultural knowledge.
 Thus cultural knowledge is very accessible, even under high cognitive work load.
 Personal knowledge is a recording of a single experience and doesn't undergo so many repetitions.
 That's why it takes a deliberate attempt to access it, which requires more time and effort.
 Consider the following example.
 Independent individuals are believed to better respond to promotion-based information, whereas individuals with interdependent self construal are believed to better respond to prevention-based information.
 In high time pressure condition, this hypothesis is borne out: North Americans are more likely to make up their mind to buy a sun screen having watched a promotion-based commercial, and East Asians are more likely to make the purchase having watched a prevention-based commercial.
 In the low time pressure condition, when the subjects have more time to deliberate, this difference becomes less salient, or even disappears altogether.

 Peer pressure

-In collectivist culture, it emphasize on the notion that individuals tend to prioritize group goals over personal preferences, and they want to pursue harmony in their social relationship.
-Personal attitudes in collectivist contexts are often less prominent as decision guides since the self is defined as interconnected and embedded with members of in-groups.
-Therefore, prioritizing one’s individual wants may signal an undesirable focus on the self over group needs in collectivist culture.
+Individuals in collectivist cultures are less inclined to act in accordance with their cultural beliefs when they don't experience peer pressure.
 In accordance with what collectivist culture dictates, Japanese and Chinese students are more likely, compared with American and Italian students, to decide whether they will eat in a fast food restaurants contingent on the norms adopted in their societies, and less likely to make choices contingent on their personal attitudes.
 However, this peculiarity is much more salient when they make plans whether to eat with their friends and less salient when they decide whether to eat in a fast food restaurant on their own.
-In the latter context, theses individuals shows a greater likelihood of acting based on personal preferences as the context reduces social interdependence, allowing individual attitudes to play a larger role in their decisions.
-Such a result suggests that individuals in collectivist are less likely to act according to their cultural scripts or beliefs when they do not experience peer pressure.
+In the latter context, the likelihood they will act contingent on their attitudes significantly increases.